GENERAL PURPOSE

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Work is generally performed in an office environment.
-While performing the duties of this job, the employee is regularly required to: sit for long periods of time; use computer to enter data; use telephone to converse with customers and employees.
+While performing the duties of this job, the employee is regularly required to: sit for long periods of time; use a computer to enter data; use a telephone to converse with clients and employees.

 DIVERSITY